tmcyf/tyreke-old/README.md

 tyreke
 ===

 Our mascot and newly christened chat bot.
 He can file your taxes and save you money on your car insurance.
-Praying for awareness. :heart: